alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 # breast-cancer-diagnosis

-This is a project to predict risk of breast cancer for women
+This is a project aiming to predict the risk of breast cancer in women.

-After searching applications that estimate the risk of breast cancer I found two applications on Google Play Store and none in Cafe Bazzar store.
+After exploring applications that estimate the risk of breast cancer, I found two applications on the Google Play Store and none in the Cafe Bazzar store.

-I found some related papers about data mining and it's use in breast cancer diagnosis wich are uploaded to this repo.
+I discovered some relevant papers about data mining and its use in breast cancer diagnosis, which are uploaded to this repository.

 ##### Features of this project:

-1: A backend service to store and send json files which is used to draw dynamic forms from
+1: A backend service to store and send JSON files, which is used to generate dynamic forms.

-2: A backend service to store and send user data and returns the risk to user
+2: A backend service to store and send user data, returning the risk to the user.

-3: A frontend App for android devices which uses the json file to draw dynamic form and be used to show the risk of cancer to users
+3: A frontend app for Android devices that utilizes the JSON file to generate dynamic forms and displays the risk of cancer to users.

-4: A data mining method to preprocess, classify and predict the risk of cancer by using local and foreign breast cancer data
+4: A data mining method to preprocess, classify, and predict the risk of cancer using local and foreign breast cancer data.

-5: A paper to determine and find the best method of data mining for this specific task which increase the accurecy of prediction
+5: A paper to determine and identify the best method of data mining for this specific task, increasing the accuracy of prediction.

 ### 1: Json storage backend service